paradigmxyz/reth/book/db/README.md

 # db

 The database is a central component to Reth, enabling persistent storage for data like block headers, block bodies, transactions and more.
 The Reth database is comprised of key-value storage written to the disk and organized in tables.
+This chapter might feel a little dense at first, but shortly, you will feel very comfortable understanding and navigating the `db` crate.
+This chapter will go through the structure of the database, its tables and the mechanics of the `Database` trait.

+### Tables

 Within Reth, a table is a struct that implements the `Table` trait.

 ```rust ignore
 pub trait Table: Send + Sync + Debug + 'static {